ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

 This article uses GraalVM CE to discuss the following topics.

-## Native executable vs. Uber Jar
+## GraalVM executable vs. Uber Jar

 When compiling a  Ballerina application using the `bal build` command the output is an uber JAR file.
 As you already know, running the JAR requires a JVM.
 JVM uses a Just In Time (JIT) compiler to generate native code during runtime.

-On the other hand, when compiling a Ballerina application using `bal build --native`, the output is the native executable local to the host machine.
-In order to build the native executable, GraalVM uses Ahead Of Time compilation (AOT), which requires the generated uber JAR as the input to produce the native executable.
+On the other hand, when compiling a Ballerina application using `bal build --graalvm`, the output is the GraalVM executable local to the host machine.
+In order to build the GraalVM executable, GraalVM uses Ahead Of Time compilation (AOT), which requires the generated uber JAR as the input to produce the native executable.
 Native Image generation performs aggressive optimizations such as unused code elimination in the JDK and its dependencies, heap snapshotting, and static code initializations.

-The difference between both approaches result in different pros and cons as depicted in the spider graph below.
+The difference between both approaches results in different pros and cons as depicted in the spider graph below.

 <img src="/learn/images/aot-vs-jit.png" alt="AOT vs JIT" height="520" style="width: auto !important; padding-top: 20px; padding-bottom: 20px">